I Ain't Worried

 "I Ain't Worried" is a song by American pop rock band OneRepublic, released on May 13, 2022, through Mosley Music Group and Interscope Records.
 It is the second and final single to the soundtrack for the film Top Gun: Maverick (2022).
 It is included as the third single from the band's sixth studio album Artificial Paradise (2024).
-The song was written by Ryan Tedder, Brent Kutzle, Tyler Spry, John Eriksson, Peter Morén, and Björn Yttling; it was produced by Tedder, Kutzle, Simon Oscroft, and Spry, with co-production from John Nathaniel.
-The song also contains elements of Peter Bjorn and John's 2006 hit single "Young Folks" and features background vocals from Tedder's son; Copeland Tedder.
-Copeland is the only other background voice apart from his father.
+The song was co-written by band members Ryan Tedder and Brent Kutzle, alongside Tyler Spry; the members of Peter Bjorn and John are also credited as co-writers, since the song contains elements of their 2006 hit single "Young Folks".
+It was produced by Tedder, Kutzle, Simon Oscroft, and Spry, with co-production from John Nathaniel, and features background vocals from Tedder's son Copeland Tedder, who is the only other background voice apart from his father.

 The track debuted on the UK Singles Chart on June 3 and on the Irish Singles Chart on June 10, climbing positions until it peaked in the UK top three and the Ireland top five.
 It became the band's biggest hit in the UK since "Love Runs Out" (2014).
 "I Ain't Worried" debuted at number 76 on the US Billboard Hot 100 and peaked at number 6, becoming their fourth top ten hit there.
 While on the Canadian Hot 100 the song debuted at number 41 and peaked at number 3.
 "I Ain't Worried" also peaked at number 1 in Belgium, Hungary, Iceland and New Zealand, and reached the top ten in other countries, including Australia, Austria, Brazil, Bulgaria, Czech Republic, France, Greece, Japan, Lebanon, Lithuania, Malaysia, Malta, Netherlands, Poland, Russia, Singapore, Slovakia, South Africa, South Korea, Switzerland and Taiwan.

 Upon release, "I Ain't Worried" received highly positive reviews from music critics, being praised for its sunny production and upbeat melody.